 As Author :

-Kota Neelima is a political author and has been a journalist for over 22 years in New Delhi.
-She holds a Master’s Degree in International Relations from the Jawaharlal Nehru University, Delhi, and was Senior Research Fellow, South Asia Studies at The Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, Washington DC.
+Kota Neelima is a political author and has been a journalist for over 23 years in New Delhi.
+She holds a Master’s Degree in International Relations from the Jawaharlal Nehru University, Delhi, and a Doctorate in political science from the University of Delhi.
+Neelima was Senior Research Fellow, South Asia Studies at The Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, Washington DC.
 She was a political editor for The Sunday Guardian newspaper and principal correspondent for The Indian Express covering politics.
-She writes on farmer suicides, women farmers, and issues concerning the rural poor in India.
+She writes on farmer suicides, women farmers, gender and issues concerning the rural poor and electoral reforms.

 Based on her experience as a journalist and researcher, Neelima’s earlier books fictionalised the narratives of farmers to contrast the lives of the poor in Vidarbha with the lives of the powerful in cities.
 Her first novel, Riverstones (First print 2007.
-Reprint, Penguin Random House, 2016), explored the power play behind the policy shortfalls in New Delhi, which have neglected the rural poor that led to farmer suicides across the nation.
+Reprint, Penguin Random House, 2016), explored the deliberate policies of the government that neglected farm crisis and denied farmer suicides.
 Her second novel, Death of a Moneylender (First print 2009.
-Reprint 2016, Penguin Random House), reconstructed the tyranny of rural power structures and was set in an imaginary village in South-Central India.
-Both books also critiqued the ethics of journalists and priorities of contemporary mainstream reportage in India.
+Reprint 2016, Penguin Random House), revealed the hopeless poverty in villages and how it was dismissed by mainstream journalism.

 As Artist :

-Kota Neelima has studied painting techniques at the Arpana Caur’s Academy of Fine Arts and Literature, New Delhi.
-She holds a Master’s Degree in International Relations from the Jawaharlal Nehru University, Delhi, and was Senior Research Fellow, South Asia Studies at The Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, Washington DC.
+Kota Neelima is an artist and her work is impressionist-abstract that seeks to deconstruct contemporary reality through spirituality.
+She holds a Master’s Degree in International Relations from the Jawaharlal Nehru University, Delhi, and a Doctorate in political science from the University of Delhi.
+Neelima was Senior Research Fellow, South Asia Studies at The Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, Washington DC.